 The fair value of the Corporation's financial instruments reflects a point-in-time estimate based on current and relevant market information about the instruments as at the balance sheet dates.
-The estimates cannot be determined with precision as they involve uncertainties and matters of judgment and, therefore, may not be relevant in predicting the Corporation's future earnings or cash flows.
+The estimates cannot be determined with precision as they involve uncertainties and matters of judgment and therefore, may not be relevant in predicting the Corporation's future earnings or cash flows.
+The changes in fair value of the long-term debt from December 31, 2021 are consistent with the general increase in interest rates that have occurred during the six month period and are not indicative of impairment.

-The carrying value of financial instruments included in current assets, long-term other assets, current liabilities and long-term other liabilities on the balance sheet approximate their fair value, which reflects the short-term maturity, normal trade credit terms and/or nature of these financial instruments.
+The carrying value of financial instruments included in current assets, long-term other assets, current liabilities, and long-term other liabilities on the balance sheet approximate their fair value, which reflects the short-term maturity, normal trade credit terms and/or nature of these financial instruments.